The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 English

-Vahid Ghiasian is a Neurologist in Staten Island, New York.
+Vahid Ghiasian is a Neurologist practicing medicine in Staten Island, New York.
 Dr. Ghiasian is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Memory Loss, and Gastrostomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Memory Loss, and Gastrostomy.
+Dr. Ghiasian is board certified in American Board Of Psychiatry/Neurology-Neurology.

 Experienced in Juvenile Myoclonic Epilepsy